How To Properly Cook And Season Quinoa

 Cooking times for quinoa can vary depending on the variety and the cooking method.
 While the standard ratio is 1 cup of quinoa to 2 cups of liquid, you might need to adjust the cooking time slightly.
 If you prefer your quinoa softer, cook it for a few extra minutes.
 Conversely, if you prefer it firmer, reduce the cooking time by a couple of minutes.
 It may take a few attempts to find your ideal cooking time, but the result will be perfectly cooked quinoa each time.

-See also Key Tips For Cooking And Seasoning Grains
+See also Essential Tips For Using Kitchen Gadgets And Appliances

 Avoiding Overcooking